 Marty has a passion for starting new ventures, and has been an advocate for Maine’s entrepreneurial community, serving as a trustee for a non-profit that seeks to fund startups and working with local businesses to help them succeed.
 He’s run a podcast – The Grow Maine Show – that features local businesses and helps to identify challenges and solutions for Maine-grown companies.

 Marty is an active member of his community.
 He works closely with veterans’ groups and volunteers with addiction recovery groups in Biddeford.
 He’s serving in his second term as a State Legislator, where he serves on the Criminal Justice Committee.
 As an Independent legislator, Marty has had great success working with both sides of the aisle.
-He’s been ranked the most bipartisan member of the legislature, as well as “Legislator of the Year” by both the Maine Association of Realtors and the American Legion.
+He’s been ranked the most bipartisan member of the legislature, as well as “Legislator of the Year” by both the Maine Retail Association and the American Legion.
 He received the President’s Award from the Maine Sheriffs Association, and was named an honorary life member of the Vietnam Veterans of America.

 Marty lives in Biddeford with his wife Amy, their two children Hannah and Henry, and their dog Milo.